bbc/peaks.js/README.md

 npm run build
 ```

-The output of the build is a file named `peaks.js`, alongside its associated [Source Maps](https://hacks.mozilla.org/2013/05/compiling-to-javascript-and-debugging-with-source-maps/).
+The output of the build is a file named `peaks.js`, alongside its associated [source map](https://hacks.mozilla.org/2013/05/compiling-to-javascript-and-debugging-with-source-maps/).

 ## Live Demo